Sunday, October 1

 Yeager Recital Hall, Center for the Arts, 7:30 p.m. both nights

-Elon’s comic improv team, Instant Laughter, takes the stage performing scenes and sketches based on audience suggestions.
-Admission: $15 at the door.
+Elon’s comic improv troupe, Instant Laughter, takes the stage performing scenes and sketches based on audience suggestions.
+Sponsored by the Department of Performing Arts – Admission: $15 at the door.
 All proceeds benefit Elon’s theatre arts program.